Fusion and positivity in chiral conformal field theory: Introduction

-In this article we develop a framework for the systematic comparison of tensor product theories in VOAs and conformal nets, using the idea of Segal CFT (as extended by Henriques \cite{Henriques14}) as a bridge.
-We also provide many applications of this framework.
-For example, we use VOAs to give a short proof of the rationality of conformal nets associated to WZW models, which implies that all of the subfactors associated to these models have finite index.
-The problem of showing that these subfactors have finite index has been open for several decades (see e.g. \cite{GabbianiFrohlich93}).
-We also prove rationality of conformal nets assigned to $W$-algebras of type ADE.
-As another application, we use conformal nets to demonstrate the unitarity of representation categories for all WZW VOAs (building upon \cite{GuiUnitarityI,GuiUnitarityII,GuiG2}) as well as many $W$-algebra examples.
-We are also able to recover existing results related to tensor product theory (e.g. many results from \cite{Wa98,TL97,Loke,GuiG2}) in a uniform and straightforward manner.
-The framework directly links existing lines of research in conformal nets and VOAs, allowing future progress in one area of study to benefit the other.
-Our approach is sufficiently general that the methods used should apply to any model (without any additional assumption, such as rationality), and we describe how it could pave the way for a uniform understanding of the relationship between VOAs and conformal nets.
+In this article we will develop a framework for the systematic comparison of fusion product theories in VOAs and conformal nets, using the idea of Segal CFT (extended to `partially thin' Riemann surfaces as introduced by Henriques \cite[\S2]{Henriques14}) to provide a new geometric understanding of `fusion' in the setting of operator algebras.
+This framework is used to give a short proof of Theorem \ref{thm: intro wzw rational}, but also to prove rationality of other conformal nets, such as the discrete series $W$-algebras of type $A$ and $E$.
+Rationality of these $W$-algebra conformal nets had previously only been proven for type $A_1$ \cite{KaLo04} (in which case the discrete series $W$-algebras are the unitary Virasoro minimal models).
+As another application, we provide new links at the categorical level and use conformal nets to demonstrate the unitarity of representation categories for all WZW VOAs (building upon \cite{GuiUnitarityI,GuiUnitarityII,GuiG2}) as well as many $W$-algebra examples. \footnote{In the time between this article's posting on the arXiv and its submission for publication, Gui in fact proved the representation categories of these WZW and $W$-algebra conformal nets coincide, which also provides an alternate proof of Theorem \ref{thm: intro wzw rational} \cite{Gui20unbddax}.} Our approach is sufficiently general that the methods used should apply to any model (without any additional assumption, such as rationality), and we describe how it could pave the way for a uniform understanding of the relationship between fusion product theories in unitary VOAs and conformal nets.

+In the remainder of the introduction we will outline our framework for comparing VOA and conformal net fusion product theory and describe further applications.